RAF Kirton in Lindsey

 Royal Air Force Kirton in Lindsey or more simply RAF Kirton in Lindsey is a former Royal Air Force station located 15 mi north of Lincoln, Lincolnshire, England.

-It's an RAF habit (inherited from the RFC) to name its bases after the nearest railway station, possibly to simplify the process of issuing Rail Warrants to personnel posted there.
+It is a custom of the RAF (inherited from the RFC) to name its bases after the nearest railway station, possibly to simplify the process of issuing Rail Warrants to personnel posted there.
 By that token, the site should be RAF Kirton Lindsey, Kirton Lindsey being the name of the nearby railway station constructed in 1849.
 No.255 Squadron's Operations Record Book (ORB) consistently uses that version of the name.
 So does the airfield's separate ORB, from the date of the site's WWII creation (15 May 1940) through to May 1941.
-After mid-1941 and the departure of No.255 Squadron, use of RAF Kirton-in-Lindsey begins to appear in the site's own records – eventually dominating.
+After mid-1941 and the departure of No. 255 Squadron, the name RAF Kirton-in-Lindsey begins to appear in the site's own records; eventually dominating.

 On 25 March 2013 it was announced the MOD planned to dispose of the airfield and technical facilities with only accommodation remaining, which was emptied later that year.
-The airfield use to host No. 1 Air Control Centre (1ACC), the RAF's only deployable ground-based early warning and air control radar unit, which was parented by RAF Scampton.
+The airfield used to host No. 1 Air Control Centre (1ACC), the RAF's only deployable ground-based early warning and air control radar unit, which was parented by RAF Scampton.

 First World War

 The Royal Flying Corps and later Royal Air Force airfield at Kirton in Lindsey was used during the First World War from December 1916 to June 1919.
+Although referred to as Kirton Lindsey this airfield was actually outside the town, north along the B.1398.
 The airfield was used by B Flight of 33 Squadron from nearby Gainsborough until June 1918; 33 Squadron was a home defence squadron equipped with the Bristol Fighters and Avro 504s.

 With the end of the war, the airfield was returned to agricultural use.

 RAF Fighter Command use

 The airfield was built on a new site by John Laing & Son in the late 1930s.
 It opened in May 1940 as a Fighter Command Station covering the NE of England during the Second World War.
 Many Boulton Paul Defiant and Supermarine Spitfire Squadrons rested here for a short time during the Battle of Britain.

 Sgt Ian Clenshaw was the first pilot casualty during the Battle of Britain, when he flew on a dawn patrol from here on 10 July 1940, and was killed in what is generally regarded as a disorientation accident.

 The airfield was home of Number 71 Squadron of the RAF's Fighter Command.
-The squadron was made up of mostly American pilots and was one of the "Eagle Squadrons" of American volunteers who fought in World War II prior to the American entry into the war.
+The squadron was made up of mostly American pilots and was one of the "Eagle Squadrons" of American volunteers who fought in the Second World War prior to the American entry into the war.
 71 Squadron was assigned the squadron code XR.

 The squadron arrived at the station in November 1940 and by January the squadron was declared combat ready.
 They began flying convoy escorts over the North Sea.
 On 9 April No. 71 was moved to RAF Martlesham Heath.

 The following units were also here at some point: